Rightpoint/Parser/README.md

 ### Define a Parseable Class

-In order to register a class to generate its ```$ParseDefinition``` you need:
+Parseable classes are defined as objects that contain fields that we can parse into.
+You need to register each class so that the compiler can generate its ```$ParseDefinition```.
+In order to do so, you need:
   1. Add the ```@Parseable``` annotation.
   2. At least 1 ```@Key``` field or implement ```ParseListener```.
-  3. Have a default constructor available so when nested, we can reference the default constructor.
+  3. Have a default constructor available so when nested, we can reference the default constructor when parsing data.
   4. All fields **must** be package private or public in order for the ```$ParseDefinition``` of the class to have access to the fields when parsing.

+#### Example

+Simple example will look for a key named "myField" using a ```Parser``` and fill it with the ```String``` value from data passed through the ```ParserHolder```.

 ```java